LumoSQL/archive1-LumoSQL-on-github/doc/participation-guidelines.md

 # Reporting

-If you believe you’re experiencing unacceptable behavior that will not be tolerated as outlined above please contact:  code-of-conduct@example.org .
+If you believe you’re experiencing unacceptable behavior that will not be tolerated as outlined above please contact one of the [authors](https://github.com/LumoSQL/LumoSQL/blob/master/AUTHORS).

 After receiving a concise description of your situation, they will review and determine next steps.
 In addition to conducting any investigation, they can provide a range of resources, from a private consultation to other community resources.
 They will involve other colleagues or outside specialists, as needed to appropriately address each situation.